opensearch-project/project-website/_posts/2023-05-04-segment-replication.md

     </tr>
 </table>

 As the size of the workload increases, the benefits of segment replication are amplified because the replicas are not required to index the larger dataset.
-In general, segment replication leads to higher throughput at lower resource cost than document replication in all cluster configurations, not accounting for replication lag.
+In general, segment replication leads to higher throughput at lower resource costs than document replication in all cluster configurations, not accounting for replication lag.

 ### Increasing the number of primary shards